1. I have a research project idea. Where do I begin?

 - There is a requirement of a letter of support from the VPR portfolio.

-All other LOIs can be submitted through your respective unit and will follow the normal submission processes (which will be processed outside of the Romeo Researcher Portal) of the academic unit.
+All other LOIs can be submitted through your respective unit and will follow the normal submission processes (which will be processed outside of the MUN Researcher Portal of the academic unit.
 If these LOIs later become full applications, the LOI will need to be included as an attachment in the Romeo Researcher Portal as part of the full application process.

 12. Do I need to complete an annual certification verification?

 Yes.
 In accordance with Institutional policies (Human Ethics, Animal Care, Biosafety), the TCPS2 and Institutional agreements with the Tri-Agency (including Tri-Council Agreement on the Administration of Agency Grants and Awards by Research Institutions and the Tri-Agency Framework: Responsible Conduct of Research), research certifications must be maintained for the duration of the research for which the certifications apply.
-Access to funding is contingent upon maintaining valid certifications.
+Where there is funding from a Sponsor, access to funding is contingent upon maintaining valid certifications.
 Memorial University is required to confirm and monitor human, animal and biosafety clearance certifications prior to the release of all research funding (including at the initial award stage and for annual installments), regardless of the source of funds.
-RGCS is the designated point of contact for the annual verification process.
+In cases where there are non-funding agreements in place, annual certification checks are needed to ensure ongoing compliance with institutional policy and our Institutional Agreement with the Tri-Agency.
+RIS is the designated point of contact for the annual verification process.

 13. My research does not, and will not, require human ethics, animal or biosafety certifications.
 Why do I need to complete an annual certification verification?

 Under the Tri-Council Agreement on the Administration of Agency Grants and Awards by Research Institutions, and in accordance with Institutional policies (Human Ethics, Animal Care, Biosafety), Memorial University is required to verify clearance requirements pertaining to animal care and human ethics clearances prior to the release of all research funding (including at the initial award stage and for any subsequent annual installments), regardless of the source of funds.
-RGCS is the designated point of contact for this process.
-On behalf of Memorial’s Institutional Biosafety Committee, RGCS also confirms clearance certification requirements pertaining to biosafety/biohazardous clearances to conform to the Tri-Agency Framework: Responsible Conduct of Research.
+In cases where there are non-funding agreements in place, annual certification checks are needed to ensure ongoing compliance with institutional policy and our Institutional Agreement with the Tri-Agency.
+RIS is the designated point of contact for this process.
+On behalf of Memorial’s Institutional Biosafety Committee, RIS also confirms clearance certification requirements pertaining to biosafety/biohazardous clearances to conform to the Tri-Agency Framework: Responsible Conduct of Research.

 14. How do I submit an event?